Eagles News: Dallas Goedert thought he’d have a contract extension by now - NewsBreak

 Eagles News: Dallas Goedert thought he’d have a contract extension by now

+Let’s get to the Philadelphia Eagles links ...
 As Dallas Goedert enters the final year of his rookie contract, he’s doing so without a long-term contract extension.
 That’s a bit of a surprise to him.
 “My representation, we talked about it earlier, we thought we’d have a deal done by this time of the year,” Goedert said on Monday afternoon, “but the team decided to go a different way.
 We haven’t got that done yet.”
 Back in early June, the 26-year-old Goedert said talks were ongoing.
-So sometime between then and now they broke down.www.chatsports.com
+So sometime between then and now they broke down.
+If you’re wondering, Goedert said he doesn’t think Zach Ertz’s presence on the roster changed the course of these talks.
+Goedert said when the negotiations were cut off it was still unclear whether or not Ertz would be back.
+“I’m not too worried about it,” Goedert said.
+“I believe in what I can do.
+I believe in going out and being able to perform and whatever happens, happens.
+Not too worried about my contract right now.
+Just want to focus on winning games, winning the division and ultimately winning the Super Bowl.”www.bleedinggreennation.com

 Comments / 0